Goodness of fit tests

 Finally, draw the statistical conclusion:

-If the test statistic value is greater than the critical value, reject the null hypothesis, and hence we can conclude that there is a significant difference between the observed value and the expected value.
+If the test statistic value is greater than the critical value, reject the null hypothesis.
+Hence, we can conclude that there is a significant difference between the observed value and the expected value.

-Similarly, in 2020, 500 priority passengers are sampled, and below are the results
+Similarly, in 2020, 500 priority passengers were sampled, and below are the results:

 At a 95% confidence level, would you conclude that the population distribution of priority customers changed in the last 10 years?